Monday, July 27, 2015

 Future LAWMAN director Robert Sparr was deservedly nominated for an Emmy for his editing of Rope of Cards.
 Curiously, while he also directed episodes of 77 SUNSET STRIP, HAWAIIAN EYE, CHEYENNE and BRONCO among other Warner Brothers series, he never helmed a MAVERICK.
 Sparr (who was killed in a 1969 plane crash) scored both of his Emmy nominations for editing MAVERICK episodes; his second was for The Quick and The Dead.

 WISDOM FROM PAPPY?

 None, which is mildly disappointing since you'd think Pappy would have something to say about our justice system.
-Just one of several instances to expect the unexpected in this installment.
+Just one of several instances in which we should expect the unexpected here.